SiriusMe/Serendipity/past.md

 you’re the luckiest person!!!
 <br>DON’T LOSE THAT HUMAN!!!
 <br>
-Aaannnnnddddddd currently, I came a long way and I’m a girl who know exactly what she wants and where she’s going..
+<br>Aaannnnnddddddd currently, I came a long way and I’m a girl
+who know exactly what she wants and where she’s going..
 <br>If you’re still reading this till here..
 I just wanna say you’re
 hella jobless… just kidding!
 XD